Abdominal aortic branch occlusion is blockage or narrowing of one of the large arteries in the abdomen that come off of the aorta.

 Angioplasty with removal of a blood clot, insertion of a stent, or surgery is done for sudden, complete blockage of a renal artery.
 If done promptly, the procedure can restore blood flow and kidney function.

-In angioplasty, a catheter with a balloon at its tip is inserted into the narrowed part of the artery and then the balloon is inflated to clear the blockage and sometimes an expandable metal mesh tube (stent) is placed at the site of the blockage to keep the blood vessel open.
-Some stents contain drugs that are slowly released (drug-eluting stents) and prevent regrowth of the blockage.
+In angioplasty, a catheter with a balloon at its tip is inserted into the narrowed part of the artery and then the balloon is inflated to clear the blockage.
+Sometimes an expandable metal mesh tube (stent) is placed at the site of the blockage to keep the blood vessel open.
+Some stents contain medications that are slowly released (drug-eluting stents) and prevent recurrence of the blockage.
 If chronic blockage causes symptoms, surgery or angioplasty may be needed.
-Antiplatelet medications may help.
+Antiplatelet therapy is given postoperatively.

 Superior mesenteric artery

-When the superior mesenteric artery is suddenly and completely blocked, only immediate angioplasty with stent placement, bypass surgery, or treatment with medication can restore the blood supply fast enough to save the person’s life.
+When the superior mesenteric artery is suddenly and completely blocked, only immediate intervention can restore the blood supply fast enough to save the person's life.
+Doctors may use angioplasty with stent placement, bypass surgery, embolectomy, or treatment with medication.
 Often, to save time, doctors send people straight to surgery rather than do diagnostic tests first.
-During surgery, doctors may remove or bypass the blockage, or they sometimes remove the affected piece of intestine.
+During surgery, doctors may remove or bypass the blockage.
+If the intestine is damaged and does not improve after the blood supply is restored, the affected piece of intestine may have to be removed.

 may relieve the abdominal pain if the superior mesenteric artery has gradually narrowed, but angioplasty or surgery is still needed to widen the artery.